sunisfighting/sunisfighting.github.io/_pages/about.md

 - 07/2021: *My paper titled "Deep Learning for Industrial KPI Prediction: When Ensemble Learning Meets Semi-Supervised Data" was selected as an ESI Highly Cited Paper.*

-- 03/2021: *I was granted the Outstanding Postgraduate Thesis Award by Chinese Institute of Electronics.*
+- 03/2021: *I was granted the Outstanding Master Dissertation Award by Chinese Institute of Electronics.*

 - 01/2021: *One survey paper was accepted by IEEE Transactions on Industrial Informatics.*